Solicitor – qualified in Scotland 2011

-I’m a Senior Associate, specialising in both Employment and Immigration Law, and I play an active role in the Employment Lawyers Association and the Immigration Law Practitioners’ Association (ILPA).
+I’m a Partner, specialising in both Employment and Immigration Law, and I play an active role in the Employment Lawyers Association and the Immigration Law Practitioners’ Association (ILPA).

 In addition to providing HR support to clients in a wide range of sectors on matters such as executive terminations, TUPE, whistleblowing, IR35 and redundancies, I have extensive experience of defending large scale, multi-party, complex Employment Tribunal claims.
 The more complicated and involved the cases are, the more I enjoy them!
 That’s one of the reasons why I’ve specialised in discrimination claims and have particular expertise in dealing with Employment Tribunal claims that have anonymity and national security considerations.
 I’ve also spent years personally advocating for both Claimants and Respondents in the ET, the EAT and I’ve even tried my hand at civil litigation, debating issues regarding confidentiality and legal privilege in the Sheriff Court in Scotland.
 Having that first hand court and Tribunal experience has really honed my negotiation and litigation skills and I’m always ready ‘to go to bat’ for my clients.